Pulse - Value Added

 What to do

-2. Baseline the pain: export 30 recent records where mutual action plans ignored showed up in forecast or handoffs
+2. Baseline the pain: export 30 recent records where mutual action plans ignored showed up in forecast calls or handoffs between teams—note which fields were empty and which stages the deals were in

 Your CRM configuration focus